sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 `envelope_public_key`, `envelope_signature`, added in the request
 body.

-Another options mey be to use the HTTP authorization header, something like
+Another options may be to use the HTTP authorization header, something like

 ```